-Cockpit is the day to day workspace for CSM's and AM's, which helps users drive revenue and mitigate risks faster from a centralized location.
-Calls-to-action, or CTAs are tied to customers and are the backbone of the Cockpit; CTAs typically include tasks for the CSMs to complete.
-CTAs are data or lifecycle driven alerts, and can be created manually, but more often are triggered by business rules that analyze usage data, ex: Drop in Usage, Support Cases, Change in Sponsor, Survey Results.
+Cockpit is the day to day workspace for Customer Success Manager (CSM) and Account Manager (AM) teams, which helps users drive revenue and mitigate risks faster from a centralized location.
+Call to Actions (CTAs) are tied to customers and are the backbone of the Cockpit; CTAs typically include tasks for the CSMs to complete.
+CTAs are data or lifecycle driven alerts and can be created manually, but more often are triggered by business rules that analyze usage data such as Drop-in Usage, Support Cases, Change in Sponsor, Survey Results.
 CSMs can group and sort CTAs in the Cockpit List View.
 Users who are task oriented can use Task Views in Cockpit to view a list of their tasks, and apply the same group and sort options at the task level.

-For each CTA that appears in the CSM's Cockpit, a prescribed playbook of best practice tasks can help guide the CSM through the right steps.
+Each CTA that appears in the Cockpit has a prescribed playbook of best practice tasks that can help guide the CSM through the right steps.
 Playbooks help disseminate and standardize best practices across the organization.

-CSMs can also access the timeline activities from the CTA detail view to log an activity (for a particular company or relationship, and tied to a specific CTA) on the Timeline sub-tab.
+CSMs can access Timeline activities from the CTA detail view, and can also log an activity (for a particular company or relationship, and tied to a specific CTA) on the Timeline tab in the CTA Detail View.

-Before CSMs can begin creating or managing CTAs in Cockpit, the Admins must configure CTA Settings (Types, Reasons, Priorities, etc.), define Standard Cockpit Layouts, etc. For a customer's perspective on what makes a good CTA, click here.
+Before CSMs begin creating or managing CTAs in the Cockpit, Admins must first configure CTA Settings such as Types, Reasons, Priorities, and define Standard Cockpit Layouts.

-For more information on how to configure Cockpit, refer to Configure Cockpit: CTA Types, Reasons, Priority, etc.
+For more information on how admins configure Cockpit, refer to the Configure Cockpit: CTA Types, Reasons, Priority, etc. article.

 The benefits of using Cockpit include:

-- Standardization - ensure that you have a single source of truth for your team’s action items
+- Standardization - Ensures that you have a single source of truth for your team’s action items.

-- Collaboration - enable collaboration by making your action items, and associated updates, available to others in your organization
+- Collaboration - Enables collaboration by making your action items and associated updates, available to others in the organization.

-- Integration - link your action items to your Opportunities, Activities, Contacts, Cases, and much more
+- Integration - Links your action items to your Opportunities, Activities, Contacts, Cases, and much more.

-- Automation - configure rules to automatically trigger action items based on customer data or time factors
+- Automation - Configures rules to automatically trigger action items based on customer data or time factors.

-- Reportability - report on your action items to communicate progress to your team
+- Reportability - Reports on your action items to communicate progress to your team.

 Data-driven CTAs allow CSMs to be more proactive and targeted in their actions.
-A call to action can be categorized as a Risk (of churn), Opportunity/Expansion (positive trend), Event (lifecycle-based), Activity or another custom CTA type.
+A CTA is categorized as a Risk (or churn), Opportunity/Expansion (positive trend), Event (lifecycle-based), Activity, or another custom CTA type.
 Here are some examples:

-- Risk: Represents negative trends with customers.
-Examples include Usage dropped by 50% in last month; or, Your customer’s executive sponsor left the company or Negative NPS® survey score.
+- Risk: Represents negative trends with customers such as usage dropped by 50% in last month or your customer’s executive sponsor left the company or a Negative NPS survey score.

-- Opportunity/Expansion: Positive trends with customers.
-Examples include high NPS® score; or, Customer agreed to do a case study or be a reference, high page views or product usage.
+- Opportunity/Expansion: Positive trends with customers such as high NPS score or customer agreed to do a case study or be a reference, high page views, or product usage.

-- Event/Lifecycle: Lifecycle-based and typically scheduled events.
-Examples include training events, EBR/QBR, and renewal meeting.
+- Event/Lifecycle: Lifecycle-based and typically scheduled events such as training events, EBR/QBR, and renewal meetings.

 - Activity: Tied to 360 Timeline Activities.
 Activity is generally used as the default CTA type for CTAs created from the Timeline feature automatically.
 Users can also create CTAs of this type from the Cockpit page.

-Note: Admins cannot edit the Risk and Objective CTA types.
-Admins can modify the name of the Opportunity/Expansion, Events/Lifecycle, and Activity CTA types, as well as create custom CTA types.
+Note: Admins can modify the name of the Opportunity/Expansion, Events/Lifecycle, Risk, and Activity CTA types, as well as create custom CTA types.
 However, the Objective CTA type is not allowed to edit.

-For more information on how to create custom CTA types, refer to Create Custom CTA Types.
+For more information on how to create custom CTA types, refer to the Create Custom CTA Types article.

 Access CTAs and Tasks

-In the Cockpit tab, you will see the List View (default view) of all the CTAs and tasks with group and sort options.
+In the Cockpit tab, you can view the List View of all the CTAs or tasks with the group and sort options.
 For more information, refer to the Cockpit List View article.